 Is Brazilian Jiu-Jitsu Safe for Beginners?

-Will I be overwhelmed?
+Will I fit in?

 Built-In Safety Mechanisms in Brazilian Jiu-Jitsu